A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 Some neighborhoods like lower Westville and Whitney-Orange have managed to avoid the degenerative process of the region’s spatial hierarchy, while others like Edgewood, Chatham Square, Dixwell, and Goatville have begun a renewal having previously gone through a period of decline.
 It’s within these urban neighborhoods that we may find strategies to rejuvenate the working class neighborhoods of Newhallville, the Upper Hill, and Blatchley Avenue.

-First and foremost, struggling working class neighborhoods need economic and social anchors.
+First and foremost, struggling working class neighborhoods demand economic and social anchors.
 Many of these neighborhoods contain a range of vacant industrial properties that once acted as employment centers for residents and could be re-purposed for commercial, residential and community use.
 The former AC Gilbert Company factory on Fair Haven’s Peck Street has been reborn as an arts, research and business center; a former industrial district in West Haven is being planned around a new train station as a transit-oriented development; and the Marlin Business Center at 85 Willow Street has become a successful office building.

 Science Park began as a joint venture between Yale, the City, and the Olin Corporation in the early 1980s to redevelop the Winchester Repeating Arms Company campus and has slowly grown into a small business incubator for companies like Alexion Pharmaceuticals and Higher One.
 Having not delivered on many of the intended benefits, one wonders if Science Park would have been better left to develop organically like the examples above.

-Neighborhood Housing Services of New Haven has been revealing the innate beauty of the most distressed housing stock in the Hill, Newhallville, Edgewood, and West River for decades through preservation work and counseling for low-income homeowners.
+Neighborhood Housing Services of New Haven has been revealing the underlying beauty of the most distressed housing stock in the Hill, Newhallville, Edgewood, and West River for decades through preservation work and counseling for low-income homeowners.
 Similarly, the rediscovery of former mansions on Sherman Avenue, Ferry Street, Dixwell Avenue, Chapel Street, and Howard Avenue could lead to the reintegration of higher-income households into city neighborhoods (see recent rehabilitation work along Prospect Street, NHS’s Chapel Street project, or Brown and Von Beren’s Three Sisters in the Hill).

 By adapting some of the existing building stock to different uses just as urban neighborhoods have done, suburban neighborhoods could intensify through greater diversity and density without changing the domestic character of neighborhoods.
 The conversion of Trumbull Street from an upper class residential enclave to a professional office district serves as an example of how to promote business growth on prominent through-streets in residential neighborhoods.

 In rear lots, underused garages can be turned into home offices, workshops, and accessory units for use as income-producing rental apartments, transitional housing for young adult children, or an affordable alternative to a retirement community for an aging relative.
 Enabled by telecommuting, home offices may become a powerful tool for addressing the two-income trap by allowing one parent to stay at home with children.
-Likewise, large houses are ideal for basement apartments and first floor small businesses or markets.
+Likewise, large houses may be ideal for basement apartments and first floor small businesses or markets.

 Assuming the design is sensitive, new construction can also be effective in integrating new uses into an existing residential neighborhood.
 Multi-family houses, for instance, can be made to look like single-family houses and small offices can be hidden within the fabric of residential streets.